racinrandall/fysetc-v2.4-pro/README.md

 # Gantry
 For the most part, the gantry assembly went exactly as the Voron documents outline.
 However as I got to installing the AB belts, I realized that the Fysetc repo did not have the STLs for the tool head carriage mount to the X rail.

+As I wrote above, I realized how stupid I am sometimes.
+The Fysetc kit comes with a CNC Tap kit.
+There aren't any good instructions that I have found, but I did find this [video](https://www.youtube.com/watch?v=G74QdxHLoy8) that covers the installation of the Voron Tap CNC kit.